EVIDENCE

 Oral Evidence

-It includes all statements which the court permits, or which are required to be made before it by witness, in relation to matter of fact under inquiry.
+It includes all statements which the court permits, or which are required to be made before it by a witness, about a matter of fact under inquiry.

-It must be the evidence of a person who saw, heard, or perceived it by that sense or in that matter.
-Oral evidence is more important than documentary evidence, as it permits cross-examination.
-The court only on oral testimony by the person concerned accepts documentary evidence.
+It must be the evidence of a person who saw, heard, or perceived it by that sense or in that manner.
+Oral evidence is more critical than documentary evidence, as it permits cross-examination.
+The court, on oral testimony by the person concerned, accepts documentary evidence.

 Exception to Oral Evidence: